JJ Waller: Photography

-In the 1990s, Waller reinvented himself as a photographer.
-After taking an evening class in photography, his tutor, Mark Power, suggested that Waller study for a degree in editorial photography at the University of Brighton.
-After finishing his degree, Waller spent twelve months as Artist in Residence at Gatwick Airport.
-He then toured the world as assistant to Magnum photographer Paul Lowe.
+In the 1990s, Waller took an evening class in photography, then a degree in editorial photography at the University of Brighton.
+After finishing his degree, he spent twelve months as Artist in Residence at Gatwick Airport.
+He then worked as assistant to Magnum photographer Paul Lowe.
 Waller subsequently spent a number of years as a photography producer in the advertising industry.